MaxBreslin/cs260/README.md

 # cs260
 A repository for my CS260 data structures course.
-Check out project 4!